jquery/learn.jquery.com/page/code-organization/deferreds.md

-In the case of certain applications, it is necessary to have several results returned before your application can continue at all (for example, displaying a dynamic set of options on a screen before a user is able to select the option that interests them).Where this is the case, a method called 'when' exists, which can be used to perform some action once all the promises have been fully fulfilled:
+In the case of certain applications, it is necessary to have several results returned before your application can continue at all (for example, displaying a dynamic set of options on a screen before a user is able to select the option that interests them).
+Where this is the case, a method called 'when' exists, which can be used to perform some action once all the promises have been fully fulfilled: